jazzfan2/text2troff/README.md

 can be found on the web,
 and should preferrably be renamed differently as to avoid collisions with the natively installed ms-macro files.
-In order to process the output correctly, groff must be given option \fB-M\fP with the path to the directory where the AT&T macro-file resides.
+In order to process the output correctly, groff must be given option -M with the path to the directory where the AT&T macro-file resides.

-trofform can be called both interactively (by options \fB-I\fP and \fB-h\fP) and non-interactively (by specifying no or any of the other options).
+trofform can be called both interactively (by options -I and -h) and non-interactively (by specifying no or any of the other options).

 # How to Use Your Project:
 See the manpages included in this repository